 - Sign up to chair the meeting

-- Have access to the keys, security, and be responsible for setting up and tidying the meeting space
+- Have access to the keys and be responsible for setting up and tidying the meeting space

-- You will need access to previous meetings content to help your meeting
+- You will need access to previous meeting content to help your meeting

 - Information from the treasurer about the money and how this is submitted